webmiddle/webmiddle/README.md

 ## Open source ecosystem

-Create your own services and publish them to npm!
+Create your own components and publish them to npm!

-One of the main philosophies of the framework is **reuse**, by creating an ecosystem where general-purpose services and services for specific websites can be published as separate npm modules, to be usable in other projects.
+One of the main philosophies of the framework is **reuse**, by creating an ecosystem where general-purpose components and components for specific websites can be published as separate npm modules, to be usable in other projects.

-**NOTE**: If you think that a service / feature is so common and general that it should be in the core, [open an issue](https://github.com/webmiddle/webmiddle/issues/new) or just do a pull request!
+**NOTE**: If you think that a component / feature is so common and general that it should be in the core, [open an issue](https://github.com/webmiddle/webmiddle/issues/new) or just do a pull request!

 ## Contributing

-This is a monorepo, i.e. all the core services and the main webmiddle package are all in this single repository.
+This is a monorepo, i.e. all the core components and the main webmiddle package are all in this single repository.
 It is inspired by [Babel](https://github.com/babel/babel) and other projects, check out this [article](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) to see why this isn't an horrible idea after all.

 It uses [Yarn](https://yarnpkg.com) and [Lerna](https://github.com/lerna/lerna) for managing the monorepo, as you might have guessed from the lerna.json file.